By Mike Markowitz for CoinWeek …..

 The town of Poseidonia celebrated its namesake, the god of the sea, with a similar stater showing the god brandishing his trident.
 These coins are unusually thin, being struck with “incuse” reverse dies that mirror the obverse image.
 The naked god’s long hair is elaborately braided and a pleated cloak is draped across his back.
 On Harlan Berk’s list of the 100 greatest ancient coins, the Poseidonia stater is #26.

 Nudity was also the characteristic costume of Greek athletes.
 According to one legend, this custom originated with the 15th Olympic games in 720 BCE when Orsippus, a runner from Megara, lost his loincloth during the foot race.
-Still naked, he was crowned as winner.
+Still naked, he was crowned as the winner.

 One of the earliest Greek coins to depict a nude athlete is a very rare silver “triple siglos” from the Aegean island of Cos, c.
 480 BCE, depicting a discus thrower, with a tripod (a common prize in competitions) in the background.
 The coin stands close to the transition between the stiff, stylized Archaic style and the more naturalistic Classical style in sculpture.